Testicular Cancer

 Considered rare when compared to other forms of cancer, testicular cancer is often curable when detected and treated early.

 More likely to affect men in the 15- to 35-year-old age group, testicle or testicular cancer refers to abnormal growths that develop in one or both testicles in the scrotum.
-These male sex hormones are responsible for producing sperm.

 - Testicular pain and swelling are among common symptoms associated with this type of cancer.